 Most people have or will experience back pain sometime in their life.
 In fact, back pain is the second most reported complaint next to headaches.
 This could be a result of prolonged bad habits or the result of an acute injury, such as the one you describe in your question.
 As mentioned above, two causes of back pain include strains and sprains.
 Symptoms of sprains and strains include:

-- In some cases, the person may feel a pop or tear at the time of the injury.
+- In some cases, feeling of a pop or tear at the time of the injury

 Treatment for sprains and strains are similar.
 You can reduce the pain and muscle spasms by resting and using ice packs and compression, especially in the first 24 to 48 hours after the injury.
 An over-the-counter pain reliever such as ibuprofen (e.g., Advil, Motrin), acetaminophen (e.g., Tylenol), or naproxen sodium (e.g., Aleve) may be recommended to help reduce pain and swelling.
 It is recommended to return to your normal activities 24 to 48 hours after the injury (without inducing any pain, of course).
 This is because prolonged bed rest often prolongs symptoms and delays recovery.
 Most people improve in about two weeks.